 Donna's house.
 Donna and David are making out on Donna's bed.
 Ew.
 David tells her he's surprised she hasn't stopped him, since this is usually the point at which she shoves his thrusting pelvis off of her.
 Donna tells him she wants him to keep going, but then reverses herself and stops him.
 They both sit upright on the edge of the bed, and David formally announces that he and his blue balls are ready, willing, and available to doink at any time...so whenever she's ready, she need only roll over and unzip his pants.
 Donna looks uncertain and tells him she doesn't know if she's ready, so David lists a number of reasons why they could be doinking right now: a) they're both virgins and therefore won't contract any diseases, b) her parents are out of town, so they can orgasm at the top of their lungs, and c) he has condoms, so she won't get knocked up.
 Donna isn't swayed, however, and tells David she was brought up to believe that she must hold out until marriage.
 David warns her that he's not likely to get married for at least ten years, and there's no possible way he and his ardent penis are going to make it through such a lengthy, self-imposed sex drought.
 Donna looks contemplative.

 Hospital.
-Miraculously, Ahn-drea survived the accident, and is lying in a hospital bed with casts on both legs.
+Miraculously, Ahn-drea survived the accident and is laying in a hospital bed with casts on both legs.
 Her face is all bruised up too.
 She's conscious when Brandon quietly enters her room holding a bouquet of flowers.
 She's happy to see him and tells him he just missed her parents.
 She tells him she has two broken legs...and Brandon tenderly holds her hand (blech, Brandon!) and asks her exactly what happened.
-She recounts that she was walking home from school, thinking about how great her life is...and suddenly a car came out of nowhere, struck her, and then kept on going.
+She recounts that she was walking home from school, thinking about how great her life is (seriously?)...and suddenly a car came out of nowhere, struck her, and then kept on going.
 The police told her she's lucky she didn't end up as roadkill.
-Brandon kisses her forehead and tells her he's there for whatever she may need, and so she asks him to sit with her awhile.
+Brandon kisses her forehead and tells her he's there for whatever she may need, and so she takes full advantage of his sympathy and asks him to sit with her awhile.